-In recent years, local political and social groups and organizations, including indigenous confederations, at times funded at least in part by international non-governmental organizations, have increased their activities related to extractive industries in many jurisdictions, including Ecuador.
-Activists opposed to mining development have taken such actions as road closures and work stoppages, as well as succeeded in attracting the attention of different local, national and international media outlets, at times negatively impacting the reputations of the mining sector and/or specific companies.
-In 2019, anti-mining activits in Ecuador succeeded in bringing about a public vote on mining activity in a canton in the highlands of Azuay province near a significant mining project.
+Additionally, in recent years, local political and social groups and organizations, including indigenous confederations, at times funded at least in part by international non-governmental organizations, have increased their activities related to extractive industries in many jurisdictions, including Ecuador.
+Activists have taken such actions as road closures and work stoppages, as well as succeeded in attracting the attention of different local, national and international media outlets, at times negatively impacting the reputations of the mining sector and/or specific companies.
+In 2019, anti-mining activists in Ecuador succeeded in bringing about a public vote on mining activity in a canton in the highlands of Azuay province near a significant mining project.
 Subsequent efforts to promote similar votes in Azuay and Imbabura Provinces were denied by the Constitutional Court.
-However, on September 8, 2020, a petition for a public consultation vote on metallic mining production filed by the Municipality of Cuenca in Azuay province covering the water charge zones of five local rivers was approved by the Constitutional Court and implemented by the National Electoral Council on February 7, 2021, with the anti-mining option earning a majority vote.
+However, on September 8, 2020, a petition for a public consultation vote on metallic mining activities filed by the Mayor of Cuenca in Azuay province covering the water charge zones of five local rivers was approved by the Constitutional Court and implemented by the National Electoral Council on February 7, 2021, with the anti-mining option earning a majority vote.
+The Court subsequently made clear that such votes can not affect pre-existing rights and therefore apply solely to future mining concessions.